Marvin M. Brown

 Raymond J. Dowd

 Albert L. Lingelbach

 Joseph Michaels IV

 Louis E. Teitel

-Raymond J. Dowd is a member of DBM's litigation and arbitration, and intellectual property and art law practice groups.
+Raymond J. Dowd is a member of DBM's litigation and arbitration, intellectual property and art law and international practice areas.
 He has broad commercial litigation experience in both federal and state trial and appellate courts, representing both plaintiffs and defendants in copyright and trademark, and domain name owners and content providers in litigation and arbitration.
 Representations include conducting bench and jury trials, arbitrations and administrative proceedings, emergency applications for injunctive relief, quashing subpoenas, obtaining, enforcing and collecting judgments.
 Trust and estates matters include contested probate proceedings through trial, disputes involving heirship and decedents' estates.
 International litigation includes conducting depositions in Canada, France and Switzerland, pursuing discovery through letters rogatory, obtaining service of process in foreign countries and obtaining and challenging foreign experts.

 Mr. Dowd’s corporate counseling includes corporate and transactional work for entrepreneurial companies, including international licensing.
 Mr. Dowd also counsels art owners and dealers, including transactional representation, UCC filings, tracking and recovering stolen art and handling disputes involving provenance, authenticity and theft.
 Trademark counseling services include registration, policing and enforcing rights of trademark owners and users.
 Counseling political candidates includes election day onsite monitoring, poll access challenges, signature challenges and matters involving election law and political campaigns.